elastic/elasticsearch-cloud-aws/README.md

-**IMPORTANT**: this project now moved to [elasticsearch repository](https://github.com/elastic/elasticsearch/tree/master/plugins/cloud-aws).
+**IMPORTANT**: this project now moved to elasticsearch repository: [repository-s3](https://github.com/elastic/elasticsearch/tree/master/plugins/repository-s3) and [discovery-ec2](https://github.com/elastic/elasticsearch/tree/master/plugins/discovery-ec2).

 Only important bug fixes will be merged here.
 If you have a question about the plugin, please use [discuss.elastic.co](https://discuss.elastic.co/c/elasticsearch).
 If you want to report a bug, please use [elasticsearch repository](https://github.com/elastic/elasticsearch/issues/new).